Guide

 Benefits of a loyalty program

-• Increased sales/spend: Loyalty program motivate customers to make more purchases.
+• Increased sales: Motivates customers to purchase more frequently and spend higher amounts per transaction.
 When customers return regularly, it boosts sales and increases the amount they spend.

 Customer loyalty program examples